Jeff-Brausam/Intro-to-computer-science/README.md

 What are your users like?
 Where do they live?
 What kind of devices is this program running on?
 What kind of input or data are you taking in?
 Is your input already sorted or unsorted?
 How important is optimizing this?

 Human time is almost always more valuable than computer time.
-Sometimes readability is better than optimization.
-Only try to optimize as you scale up.
+Readability is generally better than optimization.
+Only try to optimize as you hit scaling problems.

 ## Algorithms

-Note: There are probably way more optimized ways of solving these algorithms.
-These are just written in ways to disect what the algorithm is doing more easily.
+Note: There are probably better and more optimized ways of solving these algorithms.
+These are just written in ways to more easily disect what the algorithm is doing.

 ## Iterative Sorts